Kaif10/Deploying-app-on-kubernetes/README.md

 Let’s now create a Docker image for our application.
 In the main directory add a file named Dockerfile.
 <working directory>/main/Dockerfile

+ Deploy app

+TIP - Kubernetes Deployment Controller can be created using the kubectl run command or by configuring a YAML file (which is the recommended way).
+In the working directory, create the hello-app-deployment.yaml file and add the following instructions.

+Ok, let’s create Deployment Controller - we’ll use the kubectl create command.
+$ k create -f hello-app-deployment.yaml
+deployment.apps/hello-app created

+ When we run kubectl get pods, we can see that our Pod is just created (check container creation state).
+$ k get pods

+We already know from the state that Pod couldn’t download the image.
+Let’s look closer to the problem by checking logs - type the following command kubectl logs <pod name>, and kubectl describe pod <pod name>.
+$ k logs -l app=hello-app

+After a while, the Pod should change state to Running.
+You can also run kubectl delete pod <pod name> to delete the Pod.

+Ok, since we already know that Pod works, let’s check if application responds.
+We can use port forwarding to check if our app works by running kubectl port-forward <pod name>.
+$ k port-forward hello-app-74bbd87f67–4rxln 8080:8080